danisal/daniel-salvado-website/content/blog/responsive-columns-with-css-grid/index.md

 grid-template-columns: repeat(auto-fill, minmax(250px, 1fr));
 ```

-They will be placed in columns but taking into account space.
-The repeat function takes as first argument the number of times I want to repeat the elements, the columns, in this case.
+They will be placed in columns but taking space into account.
+The `repeat` function takes as first argument the number of times I want to repeat the elements, the columns, in this case.
 The sub-sequential arguments are the widths for each element, that is this case, is another function, `minmax()`.

 Let’s focus for now in the first argument, I'll get to the `minmax` function in a second.
 The `auto-fill` expression tells the grid to fit the maximum number of elements in one row without causing an overflow of the grid container.
 There are other values that can be given, check the MDN for more information [about the repeat function.](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat)